greenealexander/shinozuka-oscar-blog/src/posts/finders-keepers.md

 rating: 5
 bookLinkUs: https://google.com
 bookLinkJp: https://google.com
+description: Finders Keepers is the second book of the award-winning Bill Hodges trilogy.
+I loved the first book, <i>Mr. Mercedes</i>, but I decided to read some other books before beginning the next book to refresh my mind since Stephen King's books are always so long.
+I was engrossed from beginning to end, and highly regret not taking notes as I read.
+I didn’t have any intentions of writing a review when I started, but after reading it, I was overcome with an urge to share my thoughts on the book, and so here we are.
 ---

 Despite a slow start to this year’s reading list—this being just the second book that I’ve finished this year—I am making smooth and steady progress, and at the same time, starting to enjoy the books I’ve selected.
 However, some of the books that I had started earlier this year proved to be hard to read to completion.
 I’m currently in the middle of reading around ten books, which is as absurd and silly as it sounds.
 I would start a book and lose interest immediately or gradually, but I never made it halfway through any of them.